owncloud-ansible/redis/index.md

 title: redis
 type: docs
 ---

+> **WARNING**: This Ansible role is currently in beta state.
+Use it at your own risk.

-Ansible role to setup Redis server
+Role to setup Redis server.

 * [Default Variables](#default-variables)
   * [redis_appendfsync](#redis-appendfsync)